Summer Cooling Optimization: Texas Heat Survival Guide for Maximum AC Efficiency

 Thermostat Programming for Texas Survival

-- Set different programs for heat warning days (100°F+)
+- Program separate schedules for heat warning days (100°F+)

 Load Management During Heat Waves

-- Run dishwashers, washing machines, dryers before 2 PM or after 7 PM
+- Run the dishwasher, washing machine, and dryer before 2 PM or after 7 PM

-- Close vents in unused rooms during peak heat periods
+- Close vents in rooms nobody’s using during peak hours

 Equipment-Specific Optimization Strategies